 This method gives you direct control over your advertising costs.
 You decide how much you will pay per click on each ad.

-For example, if you observe that your ads perform better on weekends, you might increase your bids during that time to capture more visibility and traffic.
+For example, if you observe that your ads perform better on weekends or at certain times of day, you might increase your bids during those periods to capture more visibility and traffic.

 Automated bidding lets Google manage your bids.
 It automatically sets bid amounts based on your campaign goals, such as increasing website visits or enhancing ad visibility.